SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 While filing your issue:
 * Use a issue template if available, this categorizes your insights into more actionable items for those seeking to address it
 * Tell a story!
 Give us enough background so that we can replicate exactly what you did.
 * Include a success criterion.
 How do we know we've succeeded in addressing the issues without contacting you again?
 * Err on providing more, rather than less information.
 * Provide a meaningful title that identifies your role, and what you seek to accomplish, e.g. `As an X I need Y to do Z`
 * Provide links/URLs to the scenarios in question, particularly if referencing a specific data point
 * Consider adding Screenshots for context.

+## Code

+See [Code](Code/).
+For a slowly evolving experiment in sharing scripts based on TaxonWorks see also [taxonworks_api_scripts](https://github.com/SpeciesFileGroup/taxonworks_api_scripts).

 ## Ideas, feature requests